vishaleswaran/Truck-Accidents-Risk-Study/README.md

 2. Create a Hive Table for geolocation tab and load data from Geolocation file.
 3. Loaded the imported file into HIVE by utilizing “LOAD DATA INPATH”.

+Task 2: Integrating HDFS with Tableau via JDBC drivers for Impala and Hive

+Objectives

+In this exercise, we will be integrating HDFS instance including the tables with an external analytical tool.
+Then we can perform some analytics or calculations, creating visualizations or dashboard if needed.

+Outlines
+1)  Identify the correct driver
+2)  Install the JDBC driver
+3)  Load the tables into the analytical tools via ETL transactions
+4)  Create the Charts needed.

+Step 1
+1)  Go to the URL https://www.cloudera.com/downloads.html
+2)  Download Impala ODBC Drive only.
+Step 2
+Install ODBC for Impala.
+Step 3
+Connect to HDFS using Cloudera Hadoop connection in Tableau.